 Starting from fiscal 2017, we have been undertaking enlightenment activities for employees and their families as a measure to promote disaster prevention and avoid disasterinflicted damage at home.
 Specifically, we encourage them to take three actions: preventing the overturning of furniture and securing an evacuation route; deciding how to contact and where to meet with family members in a disaster; and stockpiling emergency goods, food and other necessities.

-Efforts to Cultivate Personnel to Engage in Disaster Prevention Activities ■ 1.
-Training at Disaster Prevention Response Headquarters As one important role assigned to the Disaster Prevention Response Headquarters that oversees Company-wide disaster response, we conduct training in which employees collect information on damages to both inside and outside the company premises, swiftly make decisions and disseminate these decisions throughout Toyota Industries.
-In fiscal 2020, we conducted a drill assuming an earthquake occurring in the early hours of the morning as an effort to strengthen our readiness against earthquakes around the clock.
+Efforts to Cultivate Personnel to Engage in Disaster Prevention Activities

+■ 1.
+Training at Disaster Prevention Response Headquarters

+As one important role assigned to the Disaster Prevention Response Headquarters that oversees Company-wide disaster response, we conduct training in which employees collect information on damages to both inside and outside the company premises, swiftly make decisions and disseminate these decisions throughout Toyota Industries.
+In fiscal 2021, we canceled comprehensive training to prevent COVID-19.
+Instead, we conducted training by function, such as aggregating information within Toyota Industries.
+As an effort to reinforce our disaster prevention structure, we also conducted a drill for plant security staff to use IT tools to distribute information, assuming a nighttime earthquake.

-Aggregating information within a plant Reviewing policies on how to return home ■ 2.
-Initial Response Training at Plant Response Headquarters In fiscal 2020, we continued to focus on practical training by using predetermined procedures and forms.
-Each Plant Response Headquarters planned a drill, created a scenario and served as a moderator to confirm the actions that should be taken by its head (plant manager) and members.
+Aggregating information within the Company

+■ 2.
+Initial Response Training at Plant Response Headquarters

+In fiscal 2021, as with the Disaster Prevention Response Headquarters, we avoided large-group training as much as possible and conducted training for the Plant Response Headquarters in small groups and by role to confirm the action of each member.
+Specifically, the members aggregated damage information and distributed information using a simple wireless device.
 By conducting training repeatedly, we intend to create a structure under which every member understands his or her role and responds to the situation flexibly.

-Analyzing damage information

-Confirming initial response actions

-3. Individual Training at Each Plant
+■ 3.
+Individual Training at Each Plant

 a) Power Restoration Drill

 Based on the procedures to restore power supplies, including electricity and gas, which are essential in restoring production activities, each plant conducts genchi genbutsu (go and see for yourself) training on a periodic basis.
 Through the training, we are identifying problems and making improvements to step up our efforts to ensure quick restoration activities.

 b) System Restoration Drill

 We conduct system restoration drills jointly with Toyota Industries IT Solutions, Incorporated, a consolidated subsidiary engaged in development and operation of information infrastructures and systems, and work to improve our readiness for quick restoration.

 ■ 4.
 Training for Identifying Disaster Damage

 We repeatedly conduct drills jointly with our affiliated companies and business partners in order to familiarize them with the use of IT tools to quickly identify the damage status during a disaster.

 Future Activities

 Preparing for floods and other natural disasters in addition to earthquakes has been gaining significance.
 Accordingly, we will draw on our response measures that have been implemented mainly for earthquakes and extend our efforts to other disasters in order to increase our overall disaster readiness.

-42 Toyota Industries Report 2020 43